koonukaame/ecommerce/README.md

 - Basket Page
 - About Us Page

+📱 The application supports responsive design with a minimum screen width of **380px**.

 This project is developed by a team of three developers:

 - [**Mariya Lezhebokova**](https://github.com/koonukaame) — Team Lead and Developer 👩‍💻